-The current government advice is clear that nannies and domestic staff in England can continue to work in Tiers 1, 2 & 3 and through the new lockdown if they are unable to work in their own homes.
+The current government advice is clear that nannies and domestic staff in England can continue to work in Tiers 1, 2, 3 & 4 and the current lockdown, if they are unable to work in their own homes.

 Job Retention Scheme Extended

-The Coronavirus Job Retention Scheme has been extended through to March 2021, with employers able to claim 80% of their nanny’s salary for hours not worked up to a maximum of £2,500.
-This includes employees who were made redundant after 23rd September who can be re-employed for furlough from 1st November.
-New employees are also now included provided they were employed in October.
+The Coronavirus Job Retention Scheme was extended in October through to 30th April 2021, with employers able to claim 80% of their nanny’s salary for hours not worked up to a maximum of £2,500.

 From December, an employee can not be furloughed if they are on notice of termination.